 Beans and lentils.
-These foods give you loads of plant-based protein, so they’re an age-protecting alternative to red meat with saturated fat, which is linked to heart disease and diabetes.
+These foods give you loads of fiber and plant-based protein, so they’re an age-protecting alternative to red meat with saturated fat, which is linked to heart disease and diabetes.
 Beans and lentils are inexpensive and easy to add to soups, casseroles, and side dishes.

-Aging Foods to Avoid
+Foods to Avoid

 For the best anti-aging diet, it’s important to limit foods that can harm your body.
 It’s easy if you follow these three guidelines.

 - Go easy on high-fat meat, high-fat dairy, and bakery treats.
 The saturated fat found in these foods can clog your arteries, which can lead to heart problems.

 - Limit added sugar as much as possible.
 Eating too much sugar can send your blood sugar levels on a roller-coaster ride of ups and downs.
 Over time, excess calories may cause insulin resistance, which can lead to type 2 diabetes.
 Diabetes damages your blood vessels and often leads to heart disease.
 "The less sugar you eat, the healthier you'll be," Pontius says.